 Blueberry sour cream muffins have a great texture and big blueberry flavor.
 They are easy to make and are perfect for a grab and go breakfast or brunch sweet.

-These yummy blueberry muffins have sput cream on the batter for extra moisture and richness.
-They taste amazing and the batter comes together really easily.
+These yummy blueberry muffins have sour cream in the batter for extra moisture and richness.
+They have great texture and flavor.

 Muffins are such a versatile baked good.
 They are perfect for so many occasions.